Arthaey/fieldbook-pantry/README.md

 3. Click the "Manage API Access" button at the top right.
 4. Click the "Generate a new API key" button at the bottom right.

+Figure out your book ID and sheet name.
+In the example given in the "Prerequisites" section, the sheet name would be "pantry".
+Your book ID can be found in the URL when you're logged in to Fieldbook.
+It will look something like this: fieldbook.com/sheets/**&lt;BOOK-ID&gt;**#23

-Create a `.env` file like the following:
+Then, create a `.env` file like the following:

 ```
 export FIELDBOOK_KEY="your-fieldbook-api-key"